Maldives

 Coco bar.

-We enjoy taking photos when we travel, but we very rarely (if ever) take selfies.
+We enjoy taking photos when we travel, but we very rarely take selfies.
 We’re much more interested in helping you, our readers, imagine yourselves in the places we go, than in coming home with proof that we’ve been there.
-In fact, when we recently needed a close-up of the two of us, we realized that the most recent one we have is from eight years ago (thanks to our friends Simon and Justine, with whom we traveled in South Africa).
+In fact, when we recently needed a close-up photo of the two of us together for something, we realized that the most recent one we have is from eight years ago (thanks to our friends Simon and Justine, with whom we traveled in South Africa).
+Eight years!
+That’s embarrassing.

-Clearly, this needed to change.
-So, this afternoon, we hired the hotel’s photographer to go on a photoshoot.
-We noticed that he had the same camera as us, and we enjoyed chatting with him about cameras, lenses, and light as we walked to various points on the island.
-He picked out excellent spots for the photos, and gave us great instructions on how to pose naturally — something we aren’t accustomed to doing.
-We tried to follow his advice as best we could… but we kept getting distracted by the marine life nearby.
-In the course of half an hour, we saw a group of six spotted eagle rays, a stingray, several dolphins, and a baby shark.
-We really wanted to jump in the water, but did our best to keep smiling at the camera. 😊
+Clearly, this situation needed to change.
+So, this afternoon, we hired the hotel’s talented photographer to go on a proper photoshoot with us.
+We noticed that he had the exact same camera as us, and we enjoyed chatting with him about cameras, lenses, and light as we walked to various scenic points on the island.
+He picked out excellent spots for the photos, and gave us great instructions on how to pose naturally — something we aren’t accustomed to doing and aren’t naturally good at.
+We tried our best to follow his advice… but we kept getting distracted by the incredible marine life nearby.
+In the course of just half an hour, we saw a graceful group of six spotted eagle rays, a stingray gliding past, several dolphins jumping in the distance, and a baby shark cruising by.
+We really wanted to jump in the water and swim with them, but did our absolute best to keep smiling at the camera like professionals.

-Toward the end of the photoshoot, the sky became dramatic, with the setting sun peeking between puffy clouds and painting the sky in happy colors.
-Such a beautiful backdrop!
-Then, right on cue as the photo session ended, a few raindrops began to fall, and within moments turned into a downpour!
-We thanked the photographer and parted ways, running toward our villa.
-We were soaked within a minute, so we decided to just stroll home and enjoy the refreshing rain.
-We saw the eagle rays again, and watched as their diamond-shaped bodies flew through the aquamarine water.
-We were so enthralled by their graceful movements that the rain no longer mattered.
-We watched them for a while, then walked back to our villa, exhilarated by the evening’s events.
+Toward the end of the photoshoot, the sky became increasingly dramatic, with the setting sun peeking between puffy clouds and painting the sky in happy shades of orange and pink.
+Such a beautiful backdrop for photos!
+Then, right on cue as the photo session ended — literally within seconds — a few raindrops began to fall, and within moments turned into a proper tropical downpour!
+We thanked the photographer enthusiastically and parted ways, running toward our villa.
+We were completely soaked within a minute, so we decided to just give up and stroll home slowly to enjoy the refreshing rain instead.
+We saw the eagle rays again, closer this time, and watched mesmerized as their diamond-shaped bodies flew gracefully through the aquamarine water.
+We were so enthralled by their graceful movements that the rain no longer mattered at all.
+We watched them for a while, then walked back to our villa, exhilarated and dripping wet from the evening’s events.

-At Hurawalhi, every couple is matched with a host, and we were very fortunate to be matched with Saam.
-Saam’s duties include helping us figure out which activities we want to do, keeping us on schedule for our appointments, and giving us local advice.
-But he’s also become a friend who helps us understand the local culture and patiently answers every question we have.
-We learned early on how Saam loves to dance.
-He told us all about the Bodu Beru traditional Maldivian music and dance, how he had learned it from his parents, and how growing up he never missed an opportunity to participate in dances.
-Today was our chance to see Saam perform with a Bodu Beru group at our hotel.
+At Hurawalhi, every couple is matched with a dedicated host, and we were very fortunate to be matched with Saam.
+Saam’s official duties include helping us figure out which activities we want to do, keeping us on schedule for our appointments, and giving us valuable local advice.
+But he’s also become a friend who helps us understand the local culture and patiently answers every single question we have — and we have many questions.
+We learned early on how much Saam loves to dance.
+He told us all about the Bodu Beru traditional Maldivian music and dance with obvious passion, how he had learned it from his parents as a child, and how growing up he never missed an opportunity to participate in dances.
+Today was finally our chance to see Saam perform with a Bodu Beru group at our hotel, and we were excited.

-According to Saam, Bodu Beru is special to Maldivians because it’s enjoyed by all generations, bringing families together through their cultural heritage.
-In Bodu Beru, there’s a lead singer, a group of accompanying singers, and several drums (traditionally made of coconut wood).
-The show at Hurawalhi was less like a formal performance, and more like a group of good friends dancing and having a great time (locals and visitors alike).
+According to Saam, Bodu Beru is special to Maldivians because it’s enjoyed by all generations, bringing families together through their shared cultural heritage.
+In Bodu Beru, there’s a lead singer, a group of accompanying singers providing harmony and rhythm, and several drums (traditionally made of coconut wood with goat skin stretched across).
+The show at Hurawalhi was less like a formal, rehearsed performance, and more like a group of good friends dancing and having a genuinely great time together (locals and visitors alike).
+Everyone was welcome to join in.
 The rhythm reminded us of performances we’ve attended in Africa — in fact, according to some historians, Bodu Beru was introduced to the Maldives by African slaves in the 19th century.
-Now it’s an important part of Maldivian culture.
+Now it’s become an important and beloved part of Maldivian culture.

-The Bodu Beru performance was a fun way to end another beautiful day of snorkeling and relaxation.
+The Bodu Beru performance was a fun and culturally enriching way to end another beautiful day of snorkeling and relaxation.

-Coral and the microscopic algae called zooxanthellae have a mutually beneficial relationship: the coral provide the algae with a home, and the algae provide the coral with energy through photosynthesis.
-However, as a result of warming water temperatures caused by climate change, the coral stresses out and expels the algae.
-When the algae leaves, the coral first loses its colorful appearance (it bleaches), then eventually starves and dies.
-Scientists predict that based on current trends, within the next 20 years, 70% to 90% of all coral reefs will die, and that by 2100 nearly all coral reefs will be gone.
-Take a moment to think about that.
+Coral and the microscopic algae called zooxanthellae have a mutually beneficial relationship: the coral provide the algae with a safe home and protection, and the algae provide the coral with essential energy through photosynthesis.
+It’s a perfect symbiotic partnership that has worked for millions of years.
+However, as a result of warming water temperatures caused by climate change, the coral stresses out and expels the algae in a desperate response.
+When the algae leaves, the coral first loses its colorful appearance (it bleaches, turning ghostly white), then eventually starves and dies.
+Scientists predict that based on current trends, within the next 20 years, 70% to 90% of all coral reefs worldwide will die, and that by 2100 nearly all coral reefs will be gone.
+Take a moment to think about that sobering prediction.

-Major global coral bleaching events have happened before, but according to a study in Science magazine, they’ve become particularly severe and frequent in recent years.
-The consequence is that coral is not capable of recovering between bleaching events, which eventually leads to its death.
-The latest severe bleaching event in the Maldives, which happened in 2016, affected 73% of its coral reefs, with many of these reefs still slowly recovering.
-This topic has come up in conversation a few times with the marine biologists and water sports staff at the hotel.
-They recall how badly the local house reef was affected by this bleaching event, but they also point out that they’ve since noticed that the coral is recovering.
+Major global coral bleaching events have happened before throughout history, but according to a study in Science magazine, they’ve become particularly severe and alarmingly frequent in recent years.
+The devastating consequence is that coral is not capable of recovering between bleaching events anymore, which eventually leads to its death.
+The latest severe bleaching event in the Maldives, which happened in 2016, affected 73% of its coral reefs, with many of these reefs still slowly and painstakingly recovering.
+This heavy topic has come up in conversation several times with the marine biologists and water sports staff at the hotel.
+They recall how badly the local house reef was affected by this bleaching event, but they also optimistically point out that they’ve since noticed that the coral is recovering.

-We wonder how long the coral will have to recover before the next bleaching event.
+We wonder how long the coral will have to recover before the next inevitable bleaching event.
+It’s a race against time.

 Foster’s hawkfish using stylophora coral for protection.

-Today is our last full day in the Maldives, and we took full advantage of all our favorite things to do on the island: snorkeling, great food, walking on the beach, massages, and a fabulous sunset.
+Today is our last full day in the Maldives, so we made time for all our favorite things to do on the island: snorkeling repeatedly, eating great food, walking on the beach at different times of day, indulging in massages, and watching a fabulous sunset.
+We’re trying to soak up every last moment.

 Today is our last day.
-We are not ready to leave this island and its friendly staff, but our time here sadly came to an end.
+We are not ready to leave this beautiful island and its incredibly friendly staff, but our time here sadly came to an inevitable end.
+We’ve grown attached to this place — to the rhythm of our days, to the reef we came to know so well, to the dolphins that passed by on schedule, to the sound of waves from our patio.
+Leaving feels harder than we expected.

-We really appreciate you following along, and we hope that through our posts, you travelled a bit too.
+We really appreciate you following along on this journey with us, and we hope that through our posts, you got to travel a bit too and experience some of the wonder we felt.